UnemployedUncle/pomodoro/README.md

 ```

 4. **Access the application**
-   - Open your browser and go to `http://localhost:5001`
+   - Open your browser and go to `e  u`
    - Set up your photo and quote preferences
    - Start your first Pomodoro session!